TheTypoMaster/gray.net.au/posts/2015/08/01/Old_site_ported.rst

 .. author: James Gray

 The old site has gone.
 Long live PHP and all that.
-Basically I got tired of worrying about the security of an abandonned PHP-based CMS running behind this new shiny site.
+Basically I got tired of worrying about the security of an abandoned PHP-based CMS running behind this new shiny site.
 Consequently I grabbed all the stories I thought were relevent (over 100) and ported them from HTML to `reStructuredText`_ and dropped them in.
 However, I still need to recreate the galleries and other content